cajunc2/cajunc2.github.io/src/pro-83/index.md

 ---
 # {{ title }}

-The PRO-83 is a Z80 microprocessor trainer produced by the Canadian company Protec Microsystèmes Inc.
+The PRO-83 is a Z80 single-board computer produced by the Canadian company Protec Microsystèmes Inc.

 I purchased this example at the <a href="https://vcfed.org/" target="_blank">VCF East</a> event in October of 2021, not knowing anything about it except what little the seller could tell me.

 ### Features
-- Zilog Z80 CPU at 1.x MHz
+- Zilog Z80 CPU at 2 MHz
 - 2KB DRAM
 - Machine language monitor in ROM
 - Six-digit display